By David Napier

 Date of Publication

-I would suggest the people most likely to gain the best value from this book are business owners, people wanting to learn more about the technology at a high level, and anyone looking to make a case for these technologies in a business environment.
+I would suggest the people most likely to gain the best value from this book are anyone who is looking to learn more about Intelligent automation, be it people wanting to implement it into their organisation or people wanting to learn more about the field of automation.